Diversity, Equity & Inclusion

 How Erb students get involved in racial justice

-As an Erb graduate student, you can get involved in fighting for equity in many different ways.
-A few options are:
+As an Erb graduate student, you can get involved in fighting for justice in many different ways.
+A couple of options are:

 - Student Advisory Board (SAB) DEI VP and Director Positions – In 2018, Erb Institute dual-degree students created two new positions, a Vice President and Director of DEI, on the Student Advisory Board, their student government.

 As an Erb undergraduate student, there are many different ways to get involved in DEI work.
-A few options are:
+A couple of options are: